 What makes the best VPN for gaming?
 For starters, it has to be fast.
 It’s no good investing in something that’ll just slow down your connection during a firefight, after all.
 Secondly, it needs to be as reliable as it is secure.
 Where does that leave us?
 With the VPNs we've rounded up for you below.

 If none of this is making sense, let’s rewind for a second.
-VPN means ‘Virtual Private Network’ and it works hard to encrypt your online communications (basically, it keeps your info away from prying eyes).
-It allows you to overcome the tricksy practice of ‘geo-blocking’, too.
+VPN means ‘Virtual Private Network’ and it works hard to encrypt your online communications - basically, it keeps your info away from prying eyes.
+It also allows you to overcome the tricksy practice of ‘geo-blocking’.
 This is where content isn’t available in certain parts of the world, usually due to rights issues.
 Overcoming that is helpful for a couple of reasons.
-For example; a VPN becomes essential if you’re on vacation and want to catch up on a show you’re able to watch at home but not abroad (if that sounds handy, give our best VPN for Netflix guide a look).
+For example, a VPN becomes essential if you’re on vacation and want to catch up on a show you’re able to watch at home but not abroad (if that sounds handy, give our Netflix VPN guide a look).

-The all-round best VPN for gaming
+The best overall VPN for gaming

-The best gaming VPN for security
+The best VPN for gaming performance

-The best VPN for gaming in terms of security
+The most secure VPN for gaming

 The fastest gaming VPN

 5. Buffered VPN